 “The colors for the brand came naturally, chosen directly from the sensational sunsets over the rolling Ozark Mountains.”

 “We found a welcoming and vibrant mountain-bike community that’s building high-quality trails at a rate we’ve never witnessed before.”

 – Bike Mag

-Most times the results of a project are filled with numbers and statistics, but just like every other phase of Oz Trails, the results are unique as well.
-While this area has seen the expected spike in tourism and travelers, it also had a profound impact on the community.
-For the first time, the community had a chance to rally behind a common cause and brand that reflected their geography, which is now an integral part of the region’s culture.
-The Oz Trail brand and message can be found in local museums, park benches, airport displays and more, reminding locals and visitors alike - a brand can really come to life when the rubber hits the road...or trail.
+The northwest Arkansas region saw the expected spike in tourism and travelers, but Oz Trails also had a profound impact on the community.
+For the first time, the community had a chance to rally behind a common cause and a brand that reflected their special geography, which is now an integral part of the region’s culture.
+The Oz Trails brand and message can be found in local museums, on park benches, on airport displays and more, reminding locals and visitors alike that a brand can truly come to life when the rubber hits the trail.